mayamerch/CSC207-design-project/phase1/src/readme.txt

 Run main method in Boot.java to test the program.
+You should open phase1 as a project in IntelliJ to do this not group_0039.

 (1)
 If there is some sort of error relating to IOException or FileNotFoundException